ImmutableWebApps/aws-lambda-edge-example/README.md

 2. Create a certificate with Certificate Manager for `aws-lambda-edge.immutableweb.app` and `*.aws-lambda-edge.immutableweb.app`.
-3. Create the parameter for the asset domain,
+3. Create the parameter for the test asset domain with
    ```
    aws ssm put-parameter --type "String" \
      --name "/app/aws-lambda-edge/test/assetDomain" \
      --value "test-assets.aws-lambda-edge.immutableweb.app"
    ```
-3. Create the parameter for the app version on the test stage,
+3. Create the parameter for the test app version with
    ```
    aws ssm put-parameter --type "String" \
      --name "/app/aws-lambda-edge/test/appVersion" \
      --value "0.0.0"
    ```
-4. Build and deploy the initial version with Serverless,
+4. Build and deploy the initial version with Serverless with
    ```
    nvm install
    npm install